MikePodo/MikePodo/README.md

 ## Hey there!

-My name is Michael Podolsky, a sophomore studying computer science at the University of Nevada, Las Vegas.
+My name is Michael Podolsky, a junior studying computer science at the University of Nevada, Las Vegas.
 I taught myself how to code due to my fascination with technology, and I'm always eager to continue my learning in order to become a better programmer!

 <!-- ## I Am Currently Working On...